-- Click gear icon on the left-bottom corner of the tile:
+- Click the gear icon on the left-bottom corner of the tile:

 2. Or enter press release and from the level of Story Creator click the gear icon available on the left navigation bar

 3. In the press release settings choose the SEO tab: